VGA connector: Alternative connectors

-Some high-end monitors and video cards use multiple BNC connectors instead of a single standard VGA connector, providing a higher quality connection with less crosstalk by utilizing five separate 75ohm coaxial cables.
+Some professional monitors, such as the PSI L240SDI and Sony PVM-20M4E, and video cards like the AJA Corvid 44 BNC and Bluefish444 Epoch Supernova CG used multiple BNC connectors instead of a single standard VGA connector, providing a higher quality connection with less crosstalk by utilising five separate 75 ohm coaxial cables.
+The use of BNC RGB video cables predates VGA in other markets and industries.

 Within a 15-pin connector, the red, green, and blue signals (pins 1, 2, 3) cannot be shielded from each other, so crosstalk is possible within the 15-pin interconnect.
 BNC prevents crosstalk by maintaining full coaxial shielding through the circular connectors, but the connectors are very large and bulky.
 The requirement to press and turn the plug shell to disconnect requires access space around each connector to allow grasping of each BNC plug shell.
 Supplementary signals such as DDC are typically not supported with BNC.

-Some laptops and other portable devices use a two-row mini-VGA connector that is much smaller than the three-row DE-15 connector, as well as five separate BNC connectors.
+Some laptops and other portable devices in the early to mid-2000s contained a two-row mini-VGA connector that is much smaller than the three-row DE-15 connector, as well as five separate BNC connectors.